kheff16/sparkjava-mongodb-mlab-tutorial/README.md

 # Installing MongoDB

+INSTRUCTOR NOTE, SEP 4 2018: HOLD OFF ON THIS STEP.
+I'm not sure it's necessary.
+Let's see.

 You need the MongoDB Library installed on your computer.
 Follow one of these depending on which operating system you have.

 - [Linux](https://docs.mongodb.com/manual/administration/install-on-linux/)